 Travel: If an adoptive family is selected by a birth mother who lives in a different state, there will be travel and lodging costs at the time of placement.

 Living Expenses: Depending on the applicable adoption laws, some of the prospective birth mother’s living expenses during pregnancy can fall into the variable adoption costs.

 Why do adoptions cost so much?
 As you can see, the cost is a result of the requirements of the process.
 While the cost of adoption may still be disheartening, hopefully, there is some peace of mind in knowing that the expenses are for necessary functions.

 There are different types of adoption and different adoption professionals.
 The type of adoption you choose and the adoption professional you work with will determine the cost of adoption for you.
 Since every adoption is unique, the amount of adoption expenses can vary.

 The cost of domestic infant adoption can change based on a variety of factors.
 It is by no means set in stone.
 However, most adoptive families do end up spending a significant amount of money in adoption fees and variable adoption costs.

 There are several ways a hopeful adoptive family can be proactive in keeping the cost of adoption within their budget, and the most important may be finding the right adoption agency to work with.
 Adoption agencies structure fees and handle refunds in different ways.
 Finding an agency that is transparent and trustworthy with finances is important.

 How Expensive Are Adoptions with American Adoptions?

 How expensive is domestic adoption with American Adoptions?
-While every adoption is unique, our domestic adoption program has an average cost ranging from $60,000–$70,000, which is in line with the national average.
+Every adoption is unique, which is why we encourage you to contact us to get the most accurate current cost estimate for our domestic adoption program.
 Our team of adoption specialists is committed to two core principles when it comes to the cost of adoption:

 Complete transparency and honesty